HackYourFuture/Node.js/README.md

 Let's say you are just starting out with the Node.js module.
 This is what you do...

 1. The week always starts on **Wednesday**.
 First thing you'll do is open the `README.md` for that week.
 For the first week of `Node.js`, that would be [Week1 Reading](./week1/README.md)
 2. You spend **Wednesday** and **Thursday** going over the resources and try to get a basic understanding of the concepts.
-In the meanwhile, you'll also implement any feedback you got on last week's homework (from the JavaScript3 module)
+In the meanwhile, you'll also implement any feedback you got on last week's homework (from the Using API's module)
 3. On **Friday** you start with the homework, found in the `MAKEME.md`.
 For the first week of `Node.js`, that would be [Week1 Homework](/week1/MAKEME.md)
 4. You spend **Friday** and **Saturday** playing around with the exercises and write down any questions you might have
 5. **DEADLINE 1**: You'll submit any questions you might have before **Saturday 23.59**, in the class channel